NoLieNoSean/NoNotes/content/Notes/401CRS Algebra 4.md

 # Lecture notes

+> [!Info] Notation
+> 1. Bilinear maps are barred in diagrams.
+> 2. Function composition, when written as $fg$, is left to right.
+> 3. Maps induced by universal properties are dashed or dotted in diagrams.

+## Modules

 [[Categorical notes on Modules]]
 [[LEC ALG4 1]] ✅ Every vector space over a field has a basis [[LEC ALG4 2]] ✅ Free modules